cloudmesh/cloudmesh-manual/docs-source/source/windows/windows-linux.md

-# Using windos instead of Linux
+# Using windows instead of Linux

 ## Using bash

-:o2: please contribute
+:o2: students please contribute

 ## Using gitbash

-:o2: please contribute
+:o2: students please contribute

 ## Using conda

-:o2: please contribute
+:o2: students please contribute

 ## Using cmd